ansiversa/db/docs/DB_REQUIREMENT.md

 export async function saveQuizResult(payload: SaveQuizResultInput) { /* ... */ }
 ```

+`SaveQuizResultInput` currently expects the full platform/subject/topic/roadmap hierarchy, a difficulty level, a `responses` array of `{ questionId, selectedKey, correctKey, isCorrect }`, and an optional `mark`.

 **Important:** All miniâ€‘app queries must include **`user_id`** to keep data tied to the parent user.

 ### 6.4.
 Export surface (what index.ts should export)